makhaller/MulensModel_Crash_Course/README.md

 A beginner-friendly exploration of MulensModel, a Python package for modeling gravitational microlensing events.

-This repository documents my initial familiarization with MulensModel and itsapplication to exoplanet microlensing.
-It progresses from installing and testing the package to working with real photometric observations and comparingdifferent physical microlensing models.
+This repository documents my initial familiarization with MulensModel and its application to microlensing (with exoplanets).
+It progresses from installing and testing the package to working with real data and comparing different physical microlensing models.

 ## Purpose and scope

-The notebooks in this repository reproduce and extend examples from theofficial MulensModel documentation using published datasets and modelparameters.
+The notebooks in this repository replicate and go into depth about examples from the official MulensModel documentation using published datasets and model parameters.

 The goal is to understand: